Scandinavian Modern Interior Design: A Complete Style Guide

 - Cozy elements layered into minimal spaces

 Unlike stark minimalist interiors, Scandinavian design avoids visual emptiness.
 Instead, it focuses on intentional simplicity, where every element serves both a functional and emotional purpose.
+The goal is not to remove everything, it is to keep only what adds value.

 The Role of Hygge in Scandinavian Design